nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_information_advice_and_given.md

 This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-- The ITK FHIR Mental Health eDischarge does not currently support coded information and advice given.
+- The ITK3 FHIR Mental Health eDischarge does not currently support coded information and advice given.